ironstar-io/tokaido-drupal-package-builder/README.md

                   - master
     jobs:
       - build-yourteam-drupal8-configuration
-      - release-yourteam-drupal8-configuration:
+      - template-yourteam-drupal8-configuration:
           requires:
             - build-yourteam-drupal8-configuration
 ```

-- Update `/releases.yaml` to add your package to the list of supported packages and also to specify any post-build steps you'd like the Tokaido CLI to run _inside_ the Tokaido environment, such as site-install, etc.
+- Update `/templates.yaml` to add your package to the list of supported packages and also to specify any post-build steps you'd like the Tokaido CLI to run _inside_ the Tokaido environment, such as site-install, etc.
 ```
 #########
 # NAME: yourteam-drupal8-configuration
 # DESCRIPTION: A custom Drupal 8 installation profile
 # MAINTAINER: your-github-username
 ########
-releases:
+templates:
   yourteam-drupal8-configuration:
     package_url: https://downloads.tokaido.io/packages/yourteam-drupal8-configuration.tar.gz
     post_up_commands:
       - drush site-install -y
 ```

-Note that if you can take any existing package and simply add a "releases" entry for it in order to customise the post_up_commands section, without the overhead of having to add another package that contains the same things.
+Note that if you can take any existing package and simply add a "templates" entry for it in order to customise the post_up_commands section, without the overhead of having to add another package that contains the same things.

 Finally, you can not specify a package_url outside of downloads.tokaido.io.
 For security reasons, Tokaido will
 only accept PRs that have been through this system.